Byzantine front face fragment from a sarcophagus

 myminifactory

-In 330 A.D., the first Christian ruler of the Roman empire, Constantine the Great (r.
-306–337), transferred the ancient imperial capital from Rome to the city of Byzantion located on the easternmost territory of the European continent, at a major intersection of east-west trade.
-The emperor renamed this ancient port city Constantinople (“the city of Constantine”) in his own honor; it was also called the “New Rome,” owing to the city’s new status as political capital of the Roman empire.
-The Christian, ultimately Greek-speaking state ruled from that city would come to be called Byzantium by modern historians, although the empire’s medieval citizens described themselves as “Rhomaioi,” Romans, and considered themselves the inheritors of the ancient Roman empire.
+In 330 A.D., Constantine the Great, first Christian ruler of the Roman Empire (ruling from 306 to 337), moved the ancient imperial capital from Rome to Byzantion, a thriving port city located on the eastern edge of Europe at a crucial crossroads between east-west trade routes.
+The emperor renamed this historic city Constantinople, proudly claiming it as his own legacy; he also dubbed it "New Rome," acknowledging its new status as the Roman Empire's central hub of power.
+From this Greek-speaking Christian capital, the state would eventually be known as Byzantium by modern scholars, while medieval citizens referred to themselves as "Rhomaioi," Romans, and proudly regarded themselves as heirs to the ancient Roman legacy.

 With this file you will be able to print Byzantine front face fragment from a sarcophagus with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Byzantine front face fragment from a sarcophagus.